 How to Get to the Azores

 The Azorean Archipelago is easily accessible through numerous flight routes.
-Lisbon and Porto are the main entry points to the continent, with direct flights to São Miguel (PDL), Terceira (TER), Faial (HOR), Pico (PIX), and Santa Maria (SMA) available.
+Lisbon and Porto are the main entry points to the continent, with direct flights available to São Miguel (PDL), Terceira (TER), Faial (HOR), Pico (PIX), and Santa Maria (SMA).
 To find the best flight, use search engines like eDreams or Skyscanner.
-These platforms enable you to compare prices and schedules from various airlines in one convenient location.
+These platforms let you compare prices and schedules from multiple airlines in one convenient location.

 For more details on how to get to the Azores, take a look at our complete guide.
 But what if you want to explore beyond your arrival island?
 We’ve got you covered!